barbarachbc/esphome-workshop/src/content/devices/touch-phat.md

 ```

-TODO add notes on all the functionality
+**NEXT:** add notes on all the functionality of the external component